|

 Tell everyone

-will reach your career goals.
-Start by contacting everyone in your
+reach your career goals.
+Start by contacting everyone in your address

 your geographic area of interest; they might just know of someone who

-contacts and platforms can include the following: friends, colleagues,
+networking contacts and platforms can include the following: friends,

-career centers, recruiters and headhunters, golf buddies, book club
+college career centers, recruiters and headhunters, golf buddies, book

-members, support groups, places of worship, career fairs, community
+club members, support groups, places of worship, career fairs,

-and religious leaders, industry experts, etc. I would also add
+community and religious leaders, industry experts, etc. I would also

 salon owners and workers, waiters, bartenders, coaches, neighbors,